Hyperuniform random measures, transport and rigidity: Zeros of the planar Gaussian analytic function

 \subsection{Hyperuniformity of $ \P^{ \Gaf}$}

-Let us give a proof of hyperuniformity that shows how the harmonic nature of analytic functions is at the core of the hyperuniformity behaviour of $ \P^{ \Gaf}$, borrowed from \cite{ST1}, and originating in the pioneed work of Forrester and Horner \cite{ForresterHonner}.
+Let us give a proof of hyperuniformity that shows how the harmonic nature of analytic functions is at the core of the hyperuniform behaviour of $ \P^{ \Gaf}$, borrowed from \cite{ST1}, and originating in the pioneer work of Forrester and Horner \cite{ForresterHonner}.